llewelld/pico-build-all/README.md

 ## Pairing your Pico

 You're now in a position to pair the Pico app with your computer.
-Enter the following on your computer.
+Ensure your computer and phone both have Internet access and enter the following on your computer.

 ```
 gksu -k "pico-pair --gui --user $USER"